There's nothing cuter than a sun bear cub.

 The Cub is Optimistically Given a Name

-Their persistence was rewarded.
+In the end, their persistence was rewarded.
 After two months, little Luna started crawling.
 She was definitely a fighter!

 Luna Learns to Climb

-She was a fast learner and Wong thinks there is a possibility she might be able to be released in the wild one day.
+Luna was a fast learner and Wong thinks there is a possibility she might be able to be released in the wild one day.